CesiumGS/3d-tiles/README.md

 Imposters  | :white_circle: **Not started**, could be covered by Vector Data Stars  | :white_circle: **Not started**

-For spec work in progress [watch this repo](https://github.com/AnalyticalGraphicsInc/3d-tiles/subscription), and browse the [issues](https://github.com/AnalyticalGraphicsInc/3d-tiles/issues).
+For spec work in progress, [watch this repo](https://github.com/AnalyticalGraphicsInc/3d-tiles/subscription) and browse the [issues](https://github.com/AnalyticalGraphicsInc/3d-tiles/issues).

 <a name="introduction" />
 ## Introduction